lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

   order: 1
 ---

-The [@lit-labs/react](https://github.com/lit/lit/tree/main/packages/labs/react) package provides Web Component and Reactive Controller integration for React.
+The [@lit-labs/react](https://github.com/lit/lit/tree/main/packages/labs/react) package provides web component and reactive controller integration for React.
+While React can render web components as-is, there are a few gaps in the developer experience.
+The `@lit-labs/react` package provides two main entry points:

+-   `createComponent()` creates a React component that _wraps_ an existing web component.
+The wrapper allows you to set props on the component and add event listeners to the component like you would any other React component.

+-   `useController()` lets you use a Lit reactive controller as a React hook.

 ## Installation